ahmaruff/hfl/README.md

 Quiet weekend.
 Read a good book.
 ```

+No databases, no proprietary formats—just your thoughts in Markdown.

 ## Features

+- **One file, one journal** : Everything lives in hfl.md—simple to back up, sync, or put under Git.
+- **Plain Markdown** : Portable, future-proof, and readable in any editor or Markdown viewer.
+- **Deterministic format** : Entries follow a predictable structure, so they’re easy to parse, search, and extend.

+- **Offline-first** : Works without internet or setup.
+Just open your editor and write.

+Future-ready
+Extensible by design—planned features (like Notion sync) won’t break the core simplicity.
 - **Single file**: Everything in one `hfl.md` file
 - **Human-readable**: Standard Markdown format
 - **Deterministic**: Consistent formatting across tools